On the surface of things, no two women could seem more strikingly different than St. Elizabeth Ann Seton and St. Frances of Rome.

 Mother Seton established the Sisters of Charity of St. Joseph, which sparked the first congregations of the Sisters of Charity, and would later became the first community of the Daughters of Charity in the United States.
 These Sisters created elementary and secondary schools – thereby virtually inventing the Catholic educational system in America – and built hospitals and orphanages (and prominently nursed soldiers on the battlefields of the Civil War) along the way.

 We wonder how it can be that two such disparate women could end their lives in circumstances so far removed from their youthful realities, yet so similar in form to each other’s.
 Surely Frances, once married, never believed she would create a model of social service that would become common to the Church.
-Surely, Elizabeth – a popular society matron of “good Protestant” background – could not have considered that she would spent the greater part of her life alienated from her social circle and even from some members of her family as she embraced a life of endless work and service.
+Surely, Elizabeth – a popular society matron of “good Protestant” background – could not have considered that she would spend the greater part of her life alienated from her social circle and even from some members of her family as she embraced a life of endless work and service.

 The answer may be to go back to the one common thing they both shared – a love of prayer, and the inclusion of times of prayer, contemplation and scripture study in their lives.